RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Math/Abs/README.md

 # Abs

 ## Description
-Gets the absolute number of `value`
+Gets the absolute number of `value`.

 ## Parameters
 - `value`
-Variable from where to read the value
+Variable from where to read the value.

 ## Return Value
 Updates `value` with the result.